DollarLiquidity.com

 The CBOE Volatility Index measures expected 30-day S&P 500 volatility from options prices.
 Often called the "fear gauge."

 VIX below 15: calm.
 15-20: normal.
 20-30: elevated fear.
 30+: crisis.
-VIX is part of the Risk/Price tier (20% weight) in the DLI scoring model because it captures real-time risk appetite shifts faster than any other indicator.
-VIX spikes tend to lead crypto drawdowns by 1-3 days.
+VIX sits in the Risk/Price tier (20% group weight) in the DLI scoring model.
+Group D uses a 5-year rolling tightness percentile rather than raw z-scores, so VIX outliers (mechanically tied to S&P option prices) are bounded before contributing.
 Historical average: ~19.
 Key extremes: 82 (March 2020), 65 (August 2024).

 ← Back to Glossary